basp/nanibot/README.md

 An Erlang IRC bot wrapped up as an OTP application.

 # overview
-Nanibot is at heart a state machine implemented as a `gen_statem` behaviour.
+Nanibot is at heart a state machine implemented as a `gen_statem` behaviour in the `nani_bot` module.
 This will parse incoming IRC messages and emit events via `nani_event` depending on which state it is in.
 All interesting stuff is mostly implemented via `gen_event` handlers listening to the events emitted by `nani_event` or processes involved with or directly manipulating the `nani_bot` process itself.

 The `nani_bot` process is (for now) the main client API to the bot.
 It allows for some basic utility commands such as `say`, `emote`, `join` and `part` but